 \subsection{Idea of proof}

 As mentioned above, our main idea is to transfer the distribution (in particular, the non-vanishing) of vertical periods to geodesic periods.
-To illustrate this it is useful to consider the case where $f$ is a weight 2 holomorphic cusp form.
-Then $f(z) dz$ is a $\Gamma$-invariant 1-form.
-Hence the following period, known as a modular symbols,
+To illustrate this, it is useful to consider where $f$ is a holomorphic cusp form of weight 2.
+Then $f(z) dz$ is a $\Gamma$-invariant harmonic 1-form.
+Hence, the following period, known as a \emph{modular symbol},